- Help Center

 - Reflect on the agenda for your last few 1:1s or team meetings.
 Does the team come prepared?
 Or are there questions and discussions that tend to take things off course?
 Focus on seeing if your team has what they need to stay focused or if another touchpoint could help.

 4. Set a new standard.
-Use what you learn to adjust what, when, where, or how often you share essential communications with your team.
+Use what you learn to adjust what, when, where, or how often you share internal communications with your team.
 Discuss why you're making changes and what they can expect going forward.
 And use this as a final milestone to take and incorporate their feedback.

 - Figure out a consistent day and time to send communications, and stick to that schedule.
 That will build habit and trust with your readers.